s-fleck/qop/README.md

 Transfer queues are stored as json strings in sqlite3 databases.
 If you are familiar with these technologies you can easily create transfer queues from the scripting language of your choice without needing to go through the cli program.
+For more details please refer to the [api documentation](https://s-fleck.github.io/qop/).